 Supported formats:

-When connected to SurroundPod, the Transfer Function in the HAA Tools in AudioTools, or in HAA CinemaTools, streams pink noise to the selected channel, which is also used as the Reference Signal.
+When connected to SurroundPod, Transfer Function in AudioTools or HAA CinemaTools streams pink noise to the selected channel, which also serves as the reference signal.
+Like the sine generator, streaming is generated in real-time, so channel assignment is limited to 7.1.

 To measure subwoofer delay, first select the center or left channel and turn the sub off.
 Then run the Delay Finder in Transfer Function and set the delay.
 Start the test, and save the test by holding the folder icon for a few seconds.
 Place the cursor on the crossover frequency.